QuentinHuan/Prise3D_StereoThreshold/P3d_Expe1/readme.md

 *
 After the experiment is done, press ```escape``` (or ```menu``` button of the Vive controller) to quit and save the results.

-# working with the unreal project:
+# Working with the unreal project:

 Since the project uses various external ressources, it is advised to package the game everytime you want to test something (alt+P is likely to cause a crash, or missing ressources).
 A painless way to setup everything is to download the binaries somewhere, and package the project in this folder (UE4 editor will update the files without breaking the folder hierarchy).